smcclab/smc-course/_deliverables/03-lens-performance.md

 marking criteria (based on the [course learning outcomes]({{site.baseurl}}{% link 02-outline.md %})) are:

-- technical quality & ambition of your artefact/performance with regards to the fundamental concepts in computer music covered in this course, including digital synthesis, algorithmic composition and musical interface design
+- sophistication and ambition of your artefact/performance with regards to the fundamental concepts in music computing covered in this course

+- technical quality of your artefact/performance (e.g. stability, level of polish, absence of bugs/jankiness)

-- demonstrated potential for expression during live performance, i.e. level of creative control made available to the performers
+- demonstrated capacity for expression during live performance, i.e. level of creative control made available to the performers

-- demonstrated potential for collaboration with other ensemble members
+- demonstrated capacity for collaboration with other ensemble members

 - the staging and performance of your LENS artefact as part of your live performance at the end-of-semester gig

-- overall design/composition quality

 - presentation and communication of your LENS artefact through performance materials